figuerom16/fixi/README.md

 in one of the request-related events.

-Finally, when the swap and any associated View Transitions have completed, the `fx:swapped` event will be triggered on the element _unless_ it has been removed from the DOM, in which case it will be triggered on the `document.documentElement` element instead.
-(This allows you to listen on the `document` for this event)
+Finally, when the swap and any associated View Transitions have completed, the `fx:swapped` event will be triggered on the element.
+If the element has been removed from the DOM, the event will also be triggered on `document`, which allows you to listen for this event on `document` and receive it after every swap.

 #### Complete Example